UTK7994/learning-notes/books/designing-data-intensive-applications.md

 Message brokers typically don't enforce a particular data model, you can use any encoding format.

-An _actor model_ is a programming model for concurrency in a single process.
+An _actor model_ is a programming model for concurrency in a single process (Event loop for async io intensive calls).
 Rather than dealing with threads (and their complications), logic is encapsulated in _actors_.
 Each actor typically represent one client or entity, it may have some local state, and it communicates with other actors by sending and receiving asynchronous messages.
 Message deliver is not guaranteed.
 Since each actor processes only one message at a time, it doesn't need to worry about threads.

 In _distributed actor frameworks_, this programming model is used to scale an application across multiple nodes.
 It basically integrates a message broker and the actor model into a single framework.

-- _Akka_ uses Java's built-in serialisation by default, which does not provide forward or backward compatibility.
+- _Akka_ uses Java's built-in serialization by default, which does not provide forward or backward compatibility.
 You can replace it with something like Protocol Buffers and the ability to do rolling upgrades.
 - _Orleans_ by default uses custom data encoding format that does not support rolling upgrade deployments.
 - In _Erlang OTP_ it is surprisingly hard to make changes to record schemas.

+utkarsh
-utkarsh Good time to learn Micro-service architechture to understand communication between 2 machines based on Network calls specially https://www.youtube.com/watch?v=552Zf6ZE6GE
+Good time to learn Micro-service architechture to understand communication between 2 machines based on Network calls specially https://www.youtube.com/watch?v=552Zf6ZE6GE

 And its Whole Playlist is: